 Physical therapy can help you strengthen the muscles around your knee and in your legs to help stabilize and support the knee joint.

 If your knee remains painful despite rehabilitative therapy or if your knee locks, your doctor might recommend surgery.
-It's sometimes possible to repair a torn meniscus, especially in children and young adults.
+It's sometimes possible to repair a torn meniscus, especially in children and younger adults.

 If the tear can't be repaired, the meniscus might be surgically trimmed, possibly through tiny incisions using an arthroscope.
-After surgery, you will need to do exercises to optimize knee strength and stability.
+After surgery, you will need to do exercises to increase and maintain knee strength and stability.

 Lifestyle and home remedies